Why do people take theanine?

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

 - Side effects.
 Studies have not found side effects from using theanine supplements.
 Drinking lots of green tea can cause upset stomach and irritability from the caffeine.
 It's not clear if using theanine supplements in the long-term is safe.

 - Risks.
 We don't know if theanine is safe for children or for women who are pregnant or breastfeeding.

 - Interactions.
 If you take any medicines regularly, talk to your doctor before you start using theanine supplements.
-They could interact with stimulants, sedatives, and drugs for high blood pressure, cancer, and high cholesterol.
+They could interact with stimulants, sedatives, and drugs for high blood pressure.

 Supplements are not regulated by the FDA in the same way that food and drugs are.
 The FDA does not review these supplements for safety or efficacy before they hit the market.